 A pensions dashboard is a digital interface that enables people to see all their lifetime pension savings in one place.
 Evidence from the Netherlands is that this can encourage consumer engagement with pensions by making them more tangible and visible.
 The Financial Conduct Authority has highlighted the need for such a tool in the UK as people increasingly have multiple pots and other sources of retirement income.
 It said the data should ideally be retrieved directly from providers, be updated in real time and contain projections of pension income based on different scenarios.
 (FCA, FAMR Final Report, March 2016, p47).

-In Budget 2016, the Government said it would ensure the industry designs, funds and launches a pensions dashboard by 2019:
+In Budget 2016, the Government said it would ensure the industry designed, funded and launched a pensions dashboard by 2019:

-A Pensions Dashboard Prototype Project, managed by the ABI on behalf of HM Treasury, has shown that it is possible to build the plumbing to connect multiple pension schemes to dashbaords so that people can see their pension savings in one place.
+A Pensions Dashboard Prototype Project, managed by the ABI on behalf of HM Treasury, showed that it was possible to build the plumbing to connect multiple pension schemes to dashboards so that people can see their pension savings in one place.
 (Pensions Dashboard Project, Reconnecting people with their pensions, October 2017).

 Commons Briefing papers CBP-8407